COVID-19 Vaccine Updates

-- Everyone 16 Years of Age and Older is Now Eligible for the COVID-19 Vaccine.
+- Everyone 12 Years of Age and Older is Now Eligible for the COVID-19 Vaccine.
 COVID-19 vaccines are an important tool that will help us end the pandemic.
 Get vaccinated as soon as you can.
 Check https://myturn.ca.gov or call (833) 422-4255 for help finding a nearby vaccine appointment.
-You can also go to VaccineFinder.org to look for vaccine appointments or check with your healthcare provider or local pharmacy.
+You can also go to VaccineFinder.org, or check with your healthcare provider or local pharmacy.
 Visit the updated Santa Cruz County COVID-19 vaccine webpage for more information.

-- Second Dose Appointments.
-Make sure you and your family are fully protected with a second dose of the Moderna or Pfizer vaccine.
-It’s safe, effective and free.
-If you need a second dose of the COVID-19 vaccine, but don’t have an appointment, you can call the County’s COVID-19 Call Center at 831-454-4242 or you can email HSAC19VaccineClinics@santacruzcounty.us.
-Please include the date and type (Moderna or Pfizer) of you your first dose for help in getting scheduled.
+- If you need a second dose of the COVID-19 vaccine, but don’t have an appointment, you can call the County’s COVID-19 Call Center at (831) 454-4242 or you can email HSAC19VaccineClinics@santacruzcounty.us.
+Please include the date and type (Moderna or Pfizer) of your first dose for help in getting scheduled.

 COVID-19 Vaccine Resources